 Once inside the AIS unit’s interface, locate the low power setting option.
 This may be found under a menu labeled “Transmission Power,” “Configuration,” or “Settings.”
 Consult the user manual for specific guidance if needed.
 Some AIS transponders may also allow for the adjustment of low power settings through a connected computer or mobile device using dedicated software.

-See also how to get api key for chatgpt
+See also how to make vector ai

 Step 4: Adjusting the Low Power Setting